 - Requirements and law

 Papers must describe original work that has not been previously published or submitted elsewhere.
 Papers must not exceed 10 pages for the main body and up to 2 additional pages for the references.
 Submissions must be written in English and formatted according to the IEEE formatting instructions.
 Submissions must be double-blinded in conformance with the instructions below.

 At least one author of each accepted paper must register to and attend the conference in order to present their paper.

 The RE’20 Research track will use a double-blind reviewing process.
-The goal of double-blind reviewing is to ensure that the reviewers can read and review your paper without having to know who the authors are, and hence avoid related bias.
-It is not about making the authors’ identity undiscoverable.
+The goal of double-blind reviewing is to ensure that the reviewers can read and review your paper without having to know who any of the authors are, and hence avoid related bias.
 Of course, authors are allowed and encouraged to submit papers that build on their previously published work.

 - Omit all names and affiliations of authors from the title page, but keep sufficient space to re-introduce them in the final version should the paper be accepted.